splunk/observability-workshop/content/en/workshop-setup/1-swipe.md

 {{% notice info %}}

-Please note, **SWiPE does not** provision EC2 instances - these are provisioned using Splunk Show.
+**SWiPE does not** provision EC2 instances - these are provisioned using Splunk Show.

 {{% /notice %}}